myappsngames/myappsngames.github.io/codeReview.md

 I will enhance the playlist Java file by:

-1.  **Formatting:** Fixing the code formatting, ensuring consistent indentation.
+1. Fixing the code formatting
-2.  **Naming Conventions:** Ensuring consistent camelCase naming for methods and variables.
+2. Ensuring consistent camelCase naming for methods and variables
-3.  **Code Reusability:** Implementing a private helper method to encapsulate the logic for adding songs from a band, reducing code duplication.
+3. Implementing a private helper method to encapsulate the logic for adding songs from a band
-4.  **Defensive Programming:** Adding boundary checks using `Math.min` in the `addSongsFromBand()` method to prevent `IndexOutOfBoundsException`.
-Adding null and empty list checks in the `getSongs` methods with user-friendly error messages.
+4. Adding boundary checks using `Math.min` in the `addSongsFromBand()` method to prevent `IndexOutOfBoundsException`
+5. Adding null and empty list checks in the `getSongs` methods with user-friendly error messages
-5.  **Variable Correction:** Removing the unused `StrayKids` variable and replacing it with the correct `strayKidsTracks` variable.
+6. Removing the unused `StrayKids` variable and replacing it with the correct `strayKidsTracks` variable
-6.  **Documentation:** Adding well-thought-out Javadoc comments to improve code understanding and reusability.
+7. Adding well-thought-out Javadoc comments to improve code understanding and reusability

 *Specific Skills Demonstrated:*